marin774/lockout-fabric/README.md

 - [Boosted Brightness](https://modrinth.com/mod/boosted-brightness/versions) - has clashes with the default `Open Board` hotkey (you can change this in your options)

 ## Server side installation
 > Note: You can host the server from your own computer using NGROK, you don't need to buy an overpriced server.
+Create a new singeplayer world, open to LAN, and share the NGROK IP to your friends.

-Make sure to install the [Fabric Server](https://fabricmc.net/use/server/).
+If you do decide to run this on a dedicated server, make sure to install Fabric on it.
 Add [Lockout](https://github.com/marin774/lockout-fabric/releases) and [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to server's mods folder.
 You can also install Sodium and Lithium listed above.

-After world generation, Lockout will search for biomes and structures, and the server will not be joinable for about 20 seconds.
+After world generation, Lockout will search for biomes and structures, and the server (or the singleplayer world) will not be joinable for about 20 seconds.

 # Commands
 Create your teams using the vanilla `/team` command (`/team add <team name>`, `/team join <team name> <player name>`, `/team modify <team name> color <color>`).